pingcap/docs-cn/dashboard/dashboard-ops-security.md

 As mentioned in [Use a firewall to block untrusted access](#use-a-firewall-to-block-untrusted access), the services provided under the PD client port include not only TiDB Dashboard (located at <http://IP:2379/dashboard/>), but also other privileged interfaces in PD (such as <http://IP:2379/pd/api/v1/members>).
 Therefore, when using a reverse proxy to provide TiDB Dashboard to the external network, ensure that the services **ONLY** with the `/dashboard` prefix are provided (**NOT** all services under the port) to avoid that the external network can access the privileged interface in PD through the reverse proxy.

-It is recommended that you see [Use TiDB Dashboard through Reverse Proxy](/dashboard/dashboard-ops-reverse-proxy.md) to learn a safe and recommended reverse proxy configuration.
+It is recommended that you see [Use TiDB Dashboard behind a Reverse Proxy](/dashboard/dashboard-ops-reverse-proxy.md) to learn a safe and recommended reverse proxy configuration.

 ## Other recommended safety measures